Cyfrin/aderyn/judgeops/Readme.md

 For each newly registered detector run this

-`cargo run --bin judgeops -- display-metrics <detector-name>`
+`cargo run --bin judgeops -- display-metrics`

-It will print the Rating
+It will print the scoreboard

-(This can be tedious - I have an idea around it; will try to file a new PR.
-Basically display metrics for all the registered detectors in descending order of the Detector rating)

 That can then serve as the leaderboard for that season.